Code-Institute-Submissions/KarolSU96-PP3/README.md

     ![Error](./readme-images/error.png)

+- If borth, the player and the computer win, a tie will be announced.

 ## Bugs

 During the development I encountered a bug in computer_grid function.
 The board of the computer had visible ships all the time.